 Often when you wake up ridiculously early the day after drinking it’s because your blood sugar has dropped and your body is trying to tell you to eat something.
 Cut it off at the pass and make sure you have some healthy, protein-rich foods waiting for you upon your return.

-Well there you are folks!
+Well there you are friend!
 Some little tips and tricks I’ve acquired over the years to help you celebrate without paying too much of a price the next day.
 The more of these tips you do, the better you’ll likely feel.
-So have a great New Year’s everyone and stay safe out there!